 - Build job stories from what you learn e.g. “Tom is a busy manager, and he wants to report on company sales, so he can present to the board.”

-Step two: model behaviour
+Step 2: Use a model of behaviour

 - Motivation: When there is an amplification in the intrinsic and extrinsic motivators

-- Ability: When the behaviour is easy to perform.
+- Ability: When the behaviour is easy to perform

 - Trigger: When there is an increase in the number of triggers